battleaxedotco/tool-docs/docs/rubberhose2/manage.md

 ### Bake
 Less math = less computation time 😉

-Select hose groups and click, the system will get to work building a set of keyframes to take the place of all the math.
+Select the hose groups and click, the system will get to work building a set of keyframes to take the place of all the math.
 It might take a little while to process through all of that (depending on the length of your work area), but it'll be worth it.

 After the bake, you'll notice that your controllers are now locked so you don't move those anymore.
 You might also notice that the hose layer is not locked.
-This means you can still edit the hose style of Independent of the animation.
+This means you may still edit the hose style Independent of the animation.

 <Screenshot
     url="/rubberhose2/icon/Unbake.svg"